Day 2 – Journey’s End

 “Canada?” he interrupts, simultaneously grasping for a tree limb and vaulting himself up the mountain, with the bravado of a thru-hiker who can taste the end in sight.

 This narrow gap in the ridge is at the bottom of the descent.
 A wet cloud blows westward through it, like a breach in a dam.

 Particles of moisture float horizontally before my eyes.
 The light grows dim.

 Jay Peak is shrouded in mist.

 I quickly gather water and prepare a dinner of beef-flavored rice in the fading light.
 I’m alone for the evening, but snug against the moist chill that envelopes the area.
-I wake several times during the night to the sound of a hard rain rattling against the metal roof.

 Share